World Oceans Day

 The oceans also provide food!
 The diversity of life in the ocean make for some interesting meals, but some species are being overfished and are upsetting the delicate balance of life in the big blue.

-Check out this Science Made Simple blog for an explanation on how YOUR food choices keep our oceans healthy!
+Check out our Science Made Simple blog for an explanation on how YOUR food choices keep our oceans healthy!

 Plastics and Our Oceans